VSoftTechnologies/VSoft.Messaging/README.md

 end;
 ````

-Note that the reason the `PostMessage` and `SendMessage` are on the channel.Queue property is purely to work around the generics limitations in delphi, where none generic interfaces cannot have generic methods (records can, so Queue is actually a record).
+Note that the reason the `PostMessage` and `SendMessage` are on the channel.Queue property is purely to work around the generics limitations in delphi, where non-generic interfaces cannot have generic methods (records can, so Queue is actually a record).

 `Queue.PostMessage` sends the message Asynchronously, ie the method returns before the message has been received.